 Food safety and dietary concerns add to the confusion of how to successfully navigate and interpret the various labeling and regulatory guidelines.
 We will examine how our society addresses these issues from a chemical, biochemical, microbial and regulatory point of view to ensure an adequate and wholesome food supply is maintained for all.
 Through critical thinking and engaging class discussions a range of topics will be explored and critiqued.
 These topics include:

-Read what returning instructor Alex Ponomareff has to say about the course:
+Read what Fall 2018 instructor Alex Ponomareff has to say about the course:

 ©2019 University of Massachusetts Amherst • Site Policies • Site Contact